-Projects on state lands other than DEC and DOT or on Federal land, including trail projects crossing OPRHP land, must have approval from the administering agency, using the Other Landowner or Administrator form.
+Projects on state lands other than DEC and DOT or on Federal land, including trail projects crossing OPRHP land, must have approval from the administering agency.
+OPRHP does not require copies of other state lands permissions as part of the application, but the TMEs must acknowledge that they have received all the proper permissions using the Landowner Permissions and Trail Maintenance Form.